wasp-lang/wasp/web/docs/general/wasp-ts-config.md

 ## How to switch from the Wasp DSL config to the Wasp TS config

-1. Go into your Wasp project that you want to switch to Wasp TS config (or create a new Wasp project if you want to try it out like that).
+1. Go into the Wasp project you want to switch to the Wasp TS config (or create a new Wasp project if you want to try it out like that).
 Make sure you are on Wasp >= 0.15 and your project is working.
 2. Rename `tsconfig.json` file to `tsconfig.src.json` and add `"include": ["src"]` entry to the top level (next to `compilerOptions`, not in them!):

     ```json title="tsconfig.src.json"